Fox's Book of Martyrs

 hanged both men and women by their hair or their feet, and

-smoked them with hay until they were nearly dead; and if they still refused to
+smoked them with hay until they were nearly dead; and

-sign a recantation, they hung them up again and repeated their barbarities,
+if they still refused to sign a recantation, they hung them up again and

-until, wearied out with torments without death, they forced many to yield to
+repeated their barbarities, until, wearied out with torments without death,

 Others,